g-mcb/voltage./README.md

 ### Contributing:

-If you have any suggestions for improvements or would like to contribute and add games, a better chat system, a proxy, etc., please look at [CONTRIBUTING.md](CONTRIBUTING.md).
+If you have any suggestions for improvements or would like to contribute and add games, a better chat system, a proxy, etc., please make a pull request and make sure you test your changes before creating the request.
+This will save us a lot of time.

 ### License: